 On the software side, I wait for at least several months before upgrading to the latest annual macOS release.
 In that time period, hundreds and hundreds of annoying bugs will be fixed, none of which will ever affect me.
 Plus, I use a variety of plugins and other custom extensions, and it takes time for them to be updated for compatibility with major macOS upgrades.
 And over time my upgrade latency has been increasing — I run Mojave on one Mac and High Sierra on another, and for the first time in the three decades I have been using Mac computers, I will skip an OS release entirely (Catalina).
 I have little incentive to upgrade either of my Macs to Big Sur, given the considerable number of potential pitfalls involved.

 Similarly, I hold off on major iOS upgrades until at least the subsequent x.1, x.2, or even x.3 releases.
 I would probably wait even longer, if it weren’t for security updates that aren’t backported to previous iOS versions.
 Not to mention the fact that iOS upgrades are a one-way trip with no way to revert, or that Apple virtually mandates that you upgrade via aggressive nag dialogs.
 But those are topics for another day.

-So remember, folks… Choose boring technology..
+So remember, folks… Choose boring technology and radical simplicity.
 And when tempted to buy or upgrade on launch day, consider the high cost of being the guinea pig.
 Your wallet and sanity will thank you.